sveltejs/kit/documentation/faq/80-integrations.md

 ---
-question: How do I use X with SvelteKit?
+title: How do I use X with SvelteKit?
 ---

 Make sure you've read the [documentation section on integrations](/docs#additional-resources-integrations).
 If you're still having trouble, solutions to common issues are listed below.